-Can I transfer a secured loan to another property?
+Can I transfer a loan secured against a property to another property?

 Some lenders might allow you to transfer a loan to another property, while others won’t.
 Fees may apply, and you would still be expected to keep up repayments during the transition period.

-How does a secured loan affect my tenants?
+How does a loan secured against property affect my tenants?

-You can pay off the outstanding balance on a secured loan at any time.
-However, many lenders will charge an Early Repayment Fee for doing so – typically calculated based on the interest that won’t accrue by being paid off early.
-It might make early repayment a less desirable outcome, so make sure you can afford the repayments from the outset.
+You can pay off the outstanding balance on a loan at any time.
+However, many lenders will charge an Early Repayment Fee.
+Depending on the size of the loan, this might make early repayment a less desirable outcome, so make sure you can afford to stick to the repayment plan from the outset.

-Some lenders may offer you the chance to take a ‘payment holiday’ on your secured loan.
+Some lenders may offer you the chance to take a ‘payment holiday’ on your loan.
 However, you should make sure this won’t change your financial situation before agreeing to their terms.
-Payment holidays might show up on your credit report, so it’s important to discuss it first.
+Payment holidays might show up on your credit report, so it’s important to discuss it with your lender first.

 In most cases, no. Your secured loan lender will likely need permission from the mortgage lender before they can place a charge on the property.
 But apart from that, provided you keep up with the repayments on both, a secured loan won’t affect your mortgage.

 How easy is it to get secured loans with bad credit?

 Not all lenders in the UK accept people with bad credit histories.
 This means there are fewer options for a secured loan with bad credit.
 But they are available, and if you make your payments on time, you can improve your credit score.
 In general, it’s easier to find unsecured loans with bad credit, for smaller loan amounts below £5000.